-For an easy gluten-free cookies look no further than these gluten-free chocolate thumbprint cookies.
-They are made of soft crumbly dough and rich dark chocolate filling, which makes an ideal combination.
+These gluten-free cookies are made of soft crumbly dough and rich dark chocolate filling, which makes an ideal combination.
+So easy to make!

 These lovely gluten-free cookies are perfect treat with a glass of milk or cup of coffee.
 Made from a combination of flours, all gluten-free and with small amount of sugar, these cookies are also healthy bite.

 These cookies are ideal combination of soft nutty dough and rich dark chocolate filling.
 For those who love thumbprint cookies, why not to check out gluten-free orange marmalade cookies or orange curd almond cookies.